khoirulmuzakka/FuncCraft/docs/source/cpp/examples.rst

 This example creates one composed ``BenchmarkFunction`` from explicit C++ ``FunctionSpec`` structs.
 One outer component is itself a nested composed function.
+The component ``scale_factor`` fields are omitted in this example, so FuncCraft estimates and materializes them during construction before the components are composed.

 .. code-block:: cpp